CyberPlataa/LimaCharlieSOCLab/README.md

 - <b>Windows 11</b>
  - <b>Ubuntu Server 64</b>
+ - <b>LimaCharlie EDR</b>

 <h2>Lab walk-through:</h2>

 <p align="center">
  <b>Setting Up Virtual Machines</b>  </p>
  The initial steps are the easiest.
 First begin by going to your favorite hypervisor.
-For today, I used VMware workstation pro.
-I may have had to go into my personal computer's regedit to find a registry of a forgotten license registry key to reset my trial time- but that is neither here nor there (anymore).
+For today, I used VMware workstation pro. ~~I may have had to go into my personal computer's regedit to find a registry of a forgotten license registry key to reset my trial time- but that is neither here nor there (anymore)

  It's important to pay attention to the date of when VMware expires.
 The original lab explains to download a new one after the expiration date, but feel free to ask me for help if you can't use it again.
 It won't allow you to simply delete, and as mentioned YOU WILL have to pry into your computer's regedit settings to pry it off.
 I will gladly assist you (it's sneaky).

  https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html <---- Link to VMware hypervisor